pbrianmackey/Personal/Git.md

 visualizing branches:

-git log --graph --online (graph of commits) git log --graph --online --all --decorate (graph all branches.  visual branches, tags, head label)
+git log --graph --oneline (graph of commits) git log --graph --oneline --all --decorate (graph all branches.  visual branches, tags, head label)

+####Branching off a particular commit

+git branch branchName <commitSHA>

+####Rename a branch

+git branch -m oldName newName

+####Delete a branch

+git branch -d branchName

+####Recovering a branch

+git reflog (all references.  where HEAD has pointed)

+These deleted commits stay for just 30 days.

+####Create local branch

+branches are labels on SHA1 hashes of individual commits.
+The biggest difference between a tag and a commit is that a tag does not change with commits whereas a branch does.

+####Stash

+git stash list (list all stashes) git stash apply (applies stash and keeps it in git stash list) git stash pop (remove stash from stash list and apply)